remarkjs/remark-validate-links/readme.md

 ⚠ 2 warnings
 ```

-## Programmatic
+### API

 > Note: The API only checks links to headings.
-Other URLs are not checked.
+> Other URLs are not checked.

 Say we have the following file, `example.md`: